muzudho/kifuwarabe-uec17-cgos-client/cgos-client-python-v1.1.0/docs/README.md

   and b) you save the server a bit of work.

 First, download GoGUI from [gogui.sourceforge.net](http://gogui.sourceforge.net/).
-Next, make sure you use <code>gogui-display</code> as an observer in your configuration file,
+Next, make sure you use `gogui-display` as an observer in your configuration file,
 like so in Windows:

 ```